 Get into aim mode by holding the left trigger, control the turret’s direction with right stick, then press the right trigger to shoot.
 Grady encourages you to shoot crates found throughout the facility.
 Eventually, while the toilet breaks itself apart, the facility goes to shambles, and then you get sent to jail for 18 months.
 You’ll have to sign a release form, using your microphone to say your name, then use the keyboard to print your name, then sign using a mouse or, in the Steam Deck’s case, the touchscreen.

 After the release from prison, you get right back to work at Aperture Science.
 Grady improves the “Mark II” into the “Mark III” and this time the toilet doesn’t break apart while shooting.
-Various objects move along a conveyor belt, and you can shoot at them to break them apart.
+Various objects move along a conveyer belt, and you can shoot at them to break them apart.
 While you’re doing this, Grady explains to you the use of the Deck’s gyroscopic feature, allowing for better precision while aiming.
 On a regular controller, you obviously can’t do this, except on controllers that have a gyroscope (such as the Steam Controller and the DualSense), but you can still follow along the gameplay anyway.

 You and Grady gradually move up several floors – some of which contain washing machines that fire back – up until you get to Cave Johnson’s floor.
 I won’t spoil what happens from there on out.